Town of Palm Beach meets to consider whether Trump can keep living at Mar-a-Lago

 As part of its legal review, the Town of Palm Beach looked into the zoning code to figure out if Trump is considered a “bona fide” employee.

-The definition of a club employee, as described in the zoning code, states:
+The definition of a club employee, as described in the zoning code, is:

 “Employee means any person generally working onsite for the establishment and includes sole proprietors, partners, limited partners, corporate officers and the like.”